c-r-lewis/Ansible-Web-Service-Automation-with-Docker/README.md

 **Explanation**:
 - **`apk` module**: Used to install packages (e.g., `nginx`, `php83`, `openrc`).
-- **`copy` module**: Used to copy configuration files and website files into the container.
+- **`copy` module**: Copy configuration files and website files into the container.
 - **`rc-service` and `rc-update` commands**: Used to manage services like Nginx and PHP-FPM.

 ## 4. **Testing and Adapting for Non-Virtual Clients**

 ### **Testing with Docker Containers**

-In this project, I used **Docker containers** as a testing environment because it allows for easy testing of Ansible playbooks on a single machine (localhost) without the need for multiple physical machines or remote servers.
-Docker containers simulate the environment of a remote host and lets you test out the installation of services (like Nginx, PHP, etc.) directly inside the container, making it ideal for local development and testing.
+In this project, I used **Docker containers** as a testing environment because it allows for easy testing of Ansible playbooks on a single machine (localhost) without needing multiple physical machines or remote servers.

-You can run this entire setup on your local machine using Docker, which allows you to simulate a remote client without actually needing access to another physical machine.
-This makes it much easier and faster to experiment with Ansible playbooks.

 ### **Adapting for Non-Virtual (Physical) Machines**